Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces

-In \thmref{rank one summary 2}, we mentioned if $X$ has some rank one axis, then the rank one axes of $X$ are weakly dense in $\Reg$.
-We can now improve that result.
+\begin{prop} Let $X$ be a proper \textnormal{CAT($0$)} space under a proper, non-elementary, isometric action by a group $\Gamma$ with a rank one element.
+Suppose $m_{\Gamma}$ is finite.
+The following are equivalent: \begin{enumerate} \item $\SXL$ has a strongly dense orbit mod $\Gamma$. \item $\ZL$ is strongly dense in $\SXL$. \item $\ZL$ is nonempty and $\supp(m) = \SXL$. \end{enumerate} If $X$ is geodesically complete then all the above conditions hold.
+And if any of the above conditions holds, the rank one axes are strongly dense in $\SXL$. \end{prop} \begin{proof} Note \itemrefstar{strongly dense orbit} $\implies$ \itemrefstar{ZL strongly dense} by \lemref{ZL is dense}, \itemrefstar{ZL strongly dense} $\implies$ \itemrefstar{full support for m} by \propref{full support on SX}, and \itemrefstar{full support for m} $\implies$ \itemrefstar{ZL strongly dense} trivially.
+For \itemrefstar{ZL strongly dense} $\implies$ \itemrefstar{strongly dense orbit}, let $w_0 \in \RL$ have weakly dense orbit in $\RL$ mod $\Gamma$; by \itemrefstar{ZL strongly dense}, it suffices to prove that $w_0$ strongly $\Gamma$-accumulates on every $v \in \ZL$.
+But this follows from \lemref{weak things become strong} because $w_0$ weakly $\Gamma$-accumulates on $v$ by choice of $w_0$.

-\begin{cor} The rank one axes of $X$ are strongly dense in $SX$. \end{cor} \begin{proof} By \propref{full support on SX}, we know that the zero-width geodesics are dense in $SX$, hence it suffices to prove that every $v \in \Reg$ with $\diam (Y_v) = 0$ is a strong limit of rank one axes.
-By \thmref{rank one summary 2}, the rank one axes of $X$ are weakly dense in $\Reg$, so we have a sequence $(v_n)$ of rank one axes such that $v_n \to v$ weakly.
-By \lemref{quotient}, some subsequence of $(v_n)$ converges strongly to some $u \sim v$.
-But $u = v$ because $\diam (Y_v) = 0$, thus $v$ is a strong limit of rank one axes. \end{proof}
+The statement about geodesic completeness comes from observing that the proof of Theorem III.2.4 of \cite{ballmann} extends.
+For the statement about rank one axes: By \itemrefstar{ZL strongly dense}, it suffices to prove that every $v \in \ZL$ is a strong limit of rank one axes.
+But this follows from \lemref{weak things become strong} because the rank one axes of $X$ are weakly dense in $\RL$ by \propref{hamenstadt}. \end{proof}

-We now come to our third main theorem.
-For a group $G$ acting measurably on a space $Z$, a $G$-invariant measure $\nu$ on $Z$ is \defn{ergodic} under the action of $G$ if every $G$-invariant measurable set $A \subseteq Z$ has either $\nu(A) = 0$ or $\nu(Z \setminus A) = 0$.
-If $G$ preserves only the measure class of $\nu$, and every $G$-invariant set has either zero or full $\nu$-measure, $\nu$ is called \defn{quasi-ergodic}.